rahulkrishnan0/learn-backend-nodejs/readme.md

 7. Deployment: Explore options for deploying your Node.js applications to production servers.

+8. Industrial Certifications to obtain to kickstart your career

 Each section will have its own set of tutorials, code examples, and projects to help reinforce your learning.

 ### Async Javascript